elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-legacy-of-the-assassinations-shape-future-political-and-social-movements-in-san-francisco.md

 url: /learn/history-of-the-world/questions/how-did-the-legacy-of-the-assassinations-shape-future-political-and-social-movements-in-san-francisco
 score: -1.0
 related_article1:
-    id: 123826
+    id: 123842
     title: >-
-        What role did the rise of the gay rights movement play in the socio-political climate of 1970s San Francisco?
+        How did the political tensions in San Francisco contribute to the events leading to the assassinations?
-    subject: Sociology
+    subject: History of the World
-    url: /learn/sociology/questions/what-role-did-the-rise-of-the-gay-rights-movement-play-in-the-sociopolitical-climate-of-1970s-san-francisco
+    url: /learn/history-of-the-world/questions/how-did-the-political-tensions-in-san-francisco-contribute-to-the-events-leading-to-the-assassinations
 related_article2:
-    id: 123823
+    id: 123831
     title: >-
-        Can you describe the day of the assassinations and the sequence of events?
+        What were the legal proceedings in Dan White's trial?
-    subject: History of the World
+    subject: Criminal or Civil Law
-    url: /learn/history-of-the-world/questions/can-you-describe-the-day-of-the-assassinations-and-the-sequence-of-events
+    url: /learn/criminal-or-civil-law/questions/what-were-the-legal-proceedings-in-dan-whites-trial
 related_article3:
     id: 123833
     title: >-